 Mediterranean region is highly vulnerable region to climate change impacts.
-Its land is being transformed into a desert.
+Its land is being transformed into a desert and water stress is at an all-time high.
 Since we are all facing these challenges and threats, we decided on working to change climate change.
-We are working on raising awareness and causing behavioral changes.
+We are working on raising environmental awareness and causing behavioral changes.

 The Mediterranean Youth Climate Network, MYCN, was founded by seven entities: Arab Youth Climate Movement “AYCM” (MENA Region), CliMates (France), EcoPeace (Palestine), the Italian Climate Network “ICN” (Italy), the Leaders Club (Morocco), Moroccan Youth Climate Movement “MYCM” (Morocco), Women’s Earth and Climate Action Network MENA “WECAN” (MENA Region).
 The network charter was signed on November 15 at COP 22 in Marrakech, Morocco.